Social Media and Divorce

 If you’ve made mistakes in your marriage or divorce that are related to social media posts, you can have support.
 The Cimino Law Firm is here to help.

 Michelle Cimino is an established Rochester divorce lawyer who has experience in cases like these and can ensure you receive everything that you deserve in a divorce.
-Call or contact us today to schedule a free consultation and identify what aspect of your divorce we can help you with!
+Call or contact us today to schedule a confidential consultation and identify what aspect of your divorce we can help you with!

 Rochester divorce attorney Michelle Cimino represent clients throughout Rochester including Monroe County, Orleans County, Livingston County, Ontario County, Wayne County, Genesee County, and Wyoming County.